Energy Conservation Tips

 • Slow cookers, electric fry pans and electric kettles use less power than the stove top or oven.

-• Use the toaster oven for small items rather than heating the big oven.
+• Use the toaster oven for baking, roasting and broiling small items rather than heating the big oven.

 • Make a solar oven with the kids or grandkids and use it.
 It's Fun and Educational.